bjoern-sellnau/vaccine/README.md

 byte, let me know.

-If you use the `vaccine` binary, you can figure out how much vaccine will add to the size of your library app by running the line below.
-Your modules need to already be in vaccine `define` format for accurate size measurements (besides minimal, which doesn't require that).
+If you use the `vaccine` binary, you can figure out how much vaccine will add to the size of your library/app by running the line below.
+Your modules need to be in vaccine `define` format for accurate size measurements (besides minimal, which doesn't have that requirement).

 ```sh
 $ vaccine size src [--app my_app ...]   # src is the location of your source files